 In addition, the Company may, at initial recognition, irrevocably designate a financial asset, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').

 Financial assets included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.
+This includes all derivative financial assets.

 Equity investments